Pat’s Rib Place in Waukesha to reopen May 27

 WAUKESHA — Pat’s Rib Place owners Alisha and Tydus Hayes announced on Facebook that the homestyle barbecue joint in Waukesha will officially reopen for business on Friday, May 27.

-The restaurant, located at 151 E. Sunset Dr. in Waukesha, closed due to staffing issues in October 2021.
+The restaurant, located at 151 E. Sunset Drive in Waukesha, closed due to staffing issues in October 2021.
 Since then, the restaurant has been able to serve catering orders in the Waukesha area.
-A second Pat’s Rib Place also opened at the Milwaukee Public Market last October.
+A second Pat’s Rib Place also opened at the Milwaukee Public Market that same month.

-Staff will be limited to start.
-As a result, Pat’s will be open from 11 a.m.-7 p.m. on Friday and Saturday and closed from Sunday through Thursday.
+Staff will be limited at first.
+As a result, Pat’s will be open from 11 a.m.-7 p.m. on Fridays and Saturdays and closed from Sunday through Thursday.

 Staff availability will impact hours of operation moving forward as they work towards being fully staffed.